 Where will I use teamwork and communication skills?

-If you attend university, you’ll undoubtedly need good communication and teamwork skills.
-No matter what you study, you’ll definitely need to write an essay, present information and complete a group project at some point.
+If you attend university, you’ll often rely on your communication and teamwork skills.
+No matter what you study, you’ll likely need to write an essay, present information and complete a group project at some point.

-For many subjects, good written communication will be most essential, as you’ll need to be able to effectively and clearly communicate your ideas on paper.
-For other subjects, there may be a lot of collaboration opportunities, so you’ll need to thrive in a team environment.
+For many subjects, written communication skills will be helpful, as you might need to effectively and clearly communicate your ideas on paper.
+For other subjects, there may be a lot of collaboration or visual opportunities, so working on your teamwork skills can be useful.

 Often, when people work on their communication and teamwork skills, they want to improve their work performance and relationships.
-Even if your work is fairly solitary, you’ll need to communicate with other teams and departments.
+Even if your work is fairly solitary, you’ll probably need to communicate with other teams and departments at times.

 In addition, there are many jobs that require you to communicate and work effectively with colleagues, businesses, clients and customers on a daily basis.
-Good communication and teamwork often lead to respect from other employees, work opportunities and promotions.
+Good communication and teamwork often leads to respect from other employees, work opportunities and promotions.
 Check out our Effective Communication Skills for Professionals course by the University of Southern Queensland to aid your professional development.

-When we have arguments and cause unnecessary conflict within our relationships, this often is due to a lack of communication.
-Whether we’re talking about familial relationships, friends, partners or colleagues, it’s extremely important to be able to communicate well with others.
+When we have arguments and cause unnecessary conflict within our relationships, this can sometimes be due to a lack of communication.
+Whether we’re talking about familial relationships, friends, partners or colleagues, it’s extremely important to be able to communicate with others.
 It will help you empathise with other people, understand different points of view and come to amicable resolutions.
-At the end of the day, we all just want to be listened to and understood.

 You may want to negotiate your new salary, the price of a house or the terms of an agreement – either way, improving your communication skills will be advantageous.

 Where can I learn more about communication and teamwork?